PanIndustrial-Org/icrc7.mo/README.md

 - can_transfer - override functions to access and manipulate a transfer transaction just before it is committed.
 - can_mint - override functions to access and manipulate a mint transaction just before it is committed.
 - can_burn - override functions to access and manipulate a burn transaction just before it is committed.
+- can_update - override functions to access and manipulate an update transaction just before it is committed.

 ### Input Init Args